Atlanta, Ohio

 Atlanta is an unincorporated community in Pickaway County, in the U.S. state of Ohio.

 History

 A post office called Atlanta was established in 1866, and remained in operation until 1984.
 Early variant names were Propsvilla and Corners.
 Besides the post office Atlanta had a railroad station.

-There was also a two story brick school house built in 1903.
-A Methodist church was also completed in 1903 and is still in use.
+There was also a two-story brick school house built in 1903.
+A Methodist church was also completed in 1896 and is still in use.
 In the middle of town is a town pump where you could get water for yourself and your horses.
 The small general store which housed the post office was very close to the railroad.
-There was and still is a grain elevator where farmers bring there harvest.
+There was and still is a grain elevator where farmers bring their harvest.